google/zetasql/docs/user-defined-functions.md

 ZetaSQL supports user-defined functions (UDFs).

-A UDF enables you to
-create a function using another SQL expression or another programming language, such as JavaScript or Lua.
+A UDF lets you create a function using another SQL expression or another programming language, such as JavaScript or Lua.
 These functions accept columns of input and perform actions, returning the result of those actions as a value.

 ## SQL UDFs
 <a id="sql_udfs"></a>

-A SQL user-defined function (UDF) is a user-defined function that operates on one row at a time and returns the result of that calculation as a single value.
+A SQL user-defined function (UDF) operates on one row at a time and returns the result of that calculation as a single value.

 All of the arguments are expressions that are computed in the context of a single row.